 Our dedicated security staff performs daily checks of industry security blogs, websites, and newsletters to keep on top of any potential vulnerabilities that pertain to the systems we use or employ.

 We use ClamAV for all servers and TrendMicro and Norton for our desktops with regular updates as needed.
-We use WPScan for WordPress code and database monitoring.
+We use Patchstack to monitor WordPress vulnerability database.

 Disaster Recovery & Backups

-Networks on AWS are hosted on a cluster of multiple web and database servers for built-in replication, load balancing, and redundancy.
+Networks on our bespoke enterprise option are hosted on a cluster of multiple web and database servers for built-in replication, load balancing, and redundancy.

-Sites on DigitalOcean are able to be migrated or restored in new virtual server instances within minutes.
+Sites on our dedicated and compartmentalized instance are able to be migrated or restored in new virtual server instances within minutes.

 Restore times depend on the size of the WordPress site or network and the cause of the disaster, but full backup recovery should take no more than 24 hours.